ianb/personal-history-archive/docs/activity-schema.md

 `value`: this is set to the *actual* form value, not the one in the original HTML.

+### Feeds

+In addition to the feed-related metadata captured as Activity, we also fetch the actual feeds alongside the page.
+By doing this we can match up timely feed information against a page.

+`feeds`: this is a list of all discovered feeds, listed in the order they appeared in the page.

+`feeds[i].url`: the URL of the feed (where it was fetched from)

+`feeds[i].redirectUrl`: if the feed redirected, then this is the destination URL

+`feeds[i].body`: the text body of the feed.

+`feeds[i].contentType`: the HTTP Content-Type given

+`feeds[i].lastModified`: the timestamp of the HTTP Last-Modified header

+`feeds[i].fetchStart`: the timestamp when we started fetching the feed

+`feeds[i].fetchTime`: the number of milliseconds it took to fetch the feed

+`feeds[i].error`: if the feed failed to fetch, this text error message describes why.
+Other error information:

+`feeds[i].statusCode`: if the feed failed to fetch because of an HTTP error, this gives the status code

+`feeds[i].status`: and this gives the status text

+`feeds[i].errorStack`: if there was an exception fetching the feed, this gives the traceback.

 #### Errored pages

 `url`: the URL that was attempted to be fetched (we don't store historical failures, so the URL is the primary key).